 Spheres have assumed an increasingly important role in informing statewide and regional planning activities that are external to LAFCOs, but parallel shared goals with respect to coordinating efficient and sustainable growth.
 The use of spheres, for example, by local council of governments (COGs) as the planning areas for purposes of preparing biannual population, jobs, and housing projections is significant.
-These projections are used by COGs in allocating housing need assignments among cities and counties within their regions as assigned by the Department of Housing and Community Development.
-Importantly, depending on the COGs allocation process, the placement of unincorporated land within a city sphere with potential job growth may result in an increased housing need assignment to the municipality as part of the next cycle.
-Conversely, the placement of unincorporated land within a city sphere with potential housing growth may result in a decreased housing need assignment to the municipality.
+These projections are used by COGs in allocating regional housing needs assignment (RHNA) among cities and counties within their regions as assigned by the Department of Housing and Community Development.
+Importantly, depending on the COGs allocation process, the placement of unincorporated land within a city sphere with potential job growth may result in an increased RHNA to the municipality as part of the next cycle.13 Conversely, the placement of unincorporated land within a city sphere with potential housing growth may result in a decreased RHNA to the municipality.
 Agreements among local agencies may also have an effect on the allocations.
 Regardless, central to the allocation process is the sphere.